 Margot Entwisle

-Margot Entwisle has been an early childhood teacher at the Bay School since 2008.
+Margot Entwisle has been an early childhood teacher at the Bay School since 2008 and currently directs our Parent/Child program.
 She holds a B.S. in Human Development and Family Studies from the University of Vermont, a Certificate of Waldorf Early Childhood Education from Sunbridge Institute, and a LifeWays Waldorf Certificate.
 Margot loves to bake bread, garden with children, and breathe the sea air.
 Her greatest joy is to spend time with her family.
 She and her husband are the parents of three grown sons.

 margotentwisle@nullbayschool.org